 When alive, algae eaters may easily allude to a turtle’s predatory moves, but they can easily be caught off-guard when sleeping or resting.

-Therefore, you need to add decorations like live or artificial plants, rocks and driftwoods, and small caves.
+Therefore, you need to add decorations like live or artificial plants, rocks and driftwood, and small caves.
 You need to make sure that the driftwoods are aquarium safe and other decorations don’t have sharp and rough edges to them.

-Observe The Algae Eater Carefully After Introduction
+Observe The Algae Eater Carefully After the Introduction

 Once you introduce the algae eater to the tank, it’s crucial to observe the interaction closely—at least during the first few days.
 If you feel that the turtle is disturbed or angered by the recent change, you may have to take out the algae eater.

-If the turtle is bothered by the presence, it will usually swim up to the new creature and try to nip at it.
+If the turtle is bothered by its presence, it will usually swim up to the new creature and try to nip at it.
 If that’s the case, you should immediately remove the algae eater and find a safe place for it.

 By now, you probably know that the stakes are high with algae eaters in the turtle tank.
 Thus, it’s best to resort to other cleaning methods.
 Even more, it’s essential to know the cause behind algae to prevent future breakouts.